openqasm/openqasm/source/language/types.rst

 element type supports direct initialization from such a type.

-It is unspecified whether the memory allocation of an array is of static storage duration, or it is obtained via dynamic allocation.
+It is unspecified whether the memory allocation of an array is of static storage duration, (meaning the allocation is alive for as long as the object is in scope and gets automatically reclaimed by the operating system when the object goes out of scope) or it is obtained via dynamic allocation (meaning the allocation persists through the lifetime of the program, unless the program itself releases it back to the operating system).
 This property is implementation dependent.

 If the array memory is obtained via dynamic allocation, the implementation is responsible for reclaiming the memory when the array object goes out of scope